prahenstark/map_routing/README.md

 2.Real-Time Position Updates: 🚀 Continuously track and display the user's current location as they progress along the generated route, providing a navigation experience similar to Google Maps.

 3.UI Enhancement: 🎨 Feel free to modify and improve the user interface (UI) as required to enhance the overall user experience.
-This can include design changes or additional features. 🚹🌐📍
+This can include design changes or additional features.🚹🌐📍